Key facts about the School of English

 Course Fees and other costs

-Additionally, of course, you will be expected to buy textbooks and academic books.
-You will need to buy three or four books as a minimum for each module.
+Additionally, of course, you may be required to buy textbooks and academic books.
+You may need to buy three or four books as a minimum for each module.
 Unless you have a very good university bookshop near you, the easiest and cheapest way of doing this will be to buy books from an online bookshop.
 Other costs to consider include providing yourself with a computer and internet connection.

 There is an opportunity to see the campus, School and all the facilities Nottingham has to offer